htefera/MLSystemsQualityEvaluation/README.md

 We have used the following quantitative and qualitative machine learning properties to evaluate and analyze the various classifiers
 * **Performance**
 * **Robustness**
     * How the model reacts to slight changes in the Input data.
-It can be achieved by how the model reacts to relevant and irrelevant features
+        * It can be achieved by how the model reacts to relevant and irrelevant features
-    * Ivariant and Directional expectation tests
+    * Ivariant and directional expectation tests
 * **Reproducibility**
-    * Model reproducibility is achieved by adjusting model training parameters and during the train test split process to have representative and reproducible splits for various runs
+    * Model reproducibility is achieved by adjusting model training parameters
+    * During the train test split process to have representative and reproducible splits for various runs
+    * Another way to make ML systems reproducible is to use similar development environments, operating systems, ML frameworks, or containers.

  * We used MLflow to track experiment artifacts such as performance scores, visualizations, best hyperparameters, model pickle files, and other relevant artifacts to make the entire workflow reproducible.
 * **Explainability and Interpretability**